maelyg/ONTViSc-hands-on-training/README.md

 - To run protein taxonomic classification using Kaiju, download the pre-built index relevant to your data.
 Indexes are listed on the README page of [`Kaiju`](https://github.com/bioinformatics-centre/kaiju) (for example refseq, refseq_nr, refseq_ref, progenomes, viruses, nr, nr_euk or rvdb).
 After the download is finished, you should have 3 files: kaiju_db_*.fmi, nodes.dmp, and names.dmp, which are all needed to run Kaiju.
 You will have to specify the path to each of these files (using the ``--kaiju_dbname``, the ``--kaiju_nodes`` and the ``--kaiju_names`` parameters respectively.

+- If you want to align your reads to a reference genome (--map2ref) or blast against a reference (--blast_vs_ref), you will have to specify its path using `--reference`.

+### Predownloaded datasets available on Lyra
 On Lyra, we have a copy of NCBI, Kaiju and Kraken predownloaded under:
 - /scratch/datasets/blast_db/20240730/ (nt)
 - /scratch/datasets/kaiju_databases/ (version kaiju_db_rvdb_2023-05-26)
 - /scratch/datasets/kraken_databases/PlusPFP_10_2023

-- If you want to align your reads to a reference genome (--map2ref) or blast against a reference (--blast_vs_ref), you will have to specify its path using `--reference`.

 ## Quality control (QC) of Oxford Nanopore data
 The initial step of every sequencing project is the quality control step to assess the quality of your sequencing data.
 For this reason, we recommend you first run the **--qc-only** mode of the pipeline to perform a preliminary check of your data.